dilettagoglia/starter-academic/content/authors/admin/_index.md

 [Artificial Intelligence](https://didattica.di.unipi.it/laurea-magistrale-in-informatica/curricula/curriculum-artificial-intelligence/)
 at the Computer Science department of the University of Pisa.
 In parallel, I'm a researcher in Machine Learning e Data Science for migration studies and predictions at [HumMingBird](https://hummingbird-h2020.eu/about).
+I am also a tech writer for [Analytics Vidhya](https://medium.com/analytics-vidhya) publication on medium.com.
 During my studies I gained deep expertise in Machine Learning, Deep Learning and Neural Network models.
 I also became really interested in AI ethics.
-I also have working experience as ML researcher, teaching assistant, as Web Designer and Developer, Social Media Editor and Content Creator.
+I also have working experience as researcher, teaching assistant, Web Designer and Developer, Social Media Editor and Content Creator.
 In my private life I'm a proud [buddhist](https://www.sgi-italia.org/) and a bodybuilding competitor athlete in [NBFI](https://www.nbfi.it/) federation.
 I am also a huge reader!
 I love books about roboethic, religions, healthy habits, and personal growth.